BENARJI-D/VSD-SOC-DESIGN/README.md

        Eco fix started when wns is 23.89 now it comes down to 22.823 by replacing some of the driver cells by upsizing based on the load connected to that particular net.

 vii)replace old netlist with new netlist and do the PnR flow
-      but we need to copy the old netlist.To replace old netlist with new netlist to PnR flow,use write_verilog command
+      First we need to copy the old netlist.To replace old netlist with new netlist to PnR flow,use write_verilog command

 ![image](https://github.com/user-attachments/assets/003ab086-d012-4661-bfb3-0115e9e5bb0b)